MattBlack9/startup/README.md

 Something interesting that I found with this assignment was how similar Java is to C++.
 I feel like I am very familiar with Java already because I know so much C++.
 This is something that is useful to me, but I also need to recognize that some of the syntax is different.

 Something that I really like about the objects and classes was that you can create a function within a class to print out the classes contents.
 This is something that I think is really convenient because it keeps everything straight while writing code to create a class that does one specific class.
 Furthermore, I really like objects in JavaScript because it allows different data types so that you could create one object for one person or user that can hold all their information.

+I really like this way of destructing and arrays in JavaScript.
+It makes it really simple to pull things out.
+I really like how you can name specific things in the objects and pull those out.
+It makes it really easy to make original arrays really long to be able to be pulled it out.